Revision Date: 01/30/2023

 CARBON TETRACHLORIDE: Use of a carbon tetrachloride fire extinguisher on a small uranium fire led to an explosion.

-CHLORINE: Ignites at 150-180°C
+CHLORINE: Ignites at 150-180°C,

-BROMINE VAPOR: Ignites at 210-240°C
+BROMINE VAPOR: Ignites at 210-240°C,

-IODINE VAPOR: Ignites at 260°C
+IODINE VAPOR: Ignites at 260°C,

-ACIDS: Reacts with liberation of hydrogen and formation of salts of tetravalent uranium.
+ACIDS: Reacts with liberation of hydrogen, and formation of salts of tetravalent uranium.

 Thermal decomposition may release toxic and/or hazardous gases.

-SECTION 11: TOXICOLOGY INFORMATION
+10. TOXICOLOGY INFORMATION

 Contains a radioactive isotope which may produce cancer and genetic mutation.

-IARC: No chemical component of this product present at levels greater than or equal to 0.1% is identified as probable, possible or confirmed human carcinogen by IARC.
+IARC: No chemical component of this product present at levels greater than or equal to 0.1% is identified as probable, possible, or confirmed human carcinogen by IARC.

-NTP: No chemical component of this product present at levels greater than or equal to 0.1% is identified as a known or anticipated carcinogen by NTP.
+NTP: No chemical component of this product present at levels greater than or equal to 0.1% is identified as a known, or anticipated carcinogen by NTP.

 OSHA: No chemical component of this product present at levels greater than or equal to 0.1% is identified as a carcinogen or potential carcinogen by OSHA.

-CARCINOGEN STATUS: Not carcinogenic as a chemical.
+Carcinogen status: Not carcinogenic as a chemical.
 Ionizing radiation is carcinogenic.

 The toxicity of thorium metal has not been quantified.
 Thorium may be a skin, eye, and mucous membrane irritant, as well as a nephrotoxin.
-Thorium metal usually does not constitute an external radiation exposure hazard since it emits mainly alpha-radiation at a low energy level.
+Thorium metal usually does not constitute an external radiation exposure hazard since it emits mainly alpha radiation at a low energy level.
 It may constitute an internal radiation hazard if it is absorbed into the body, thus delivering alpha emission onto tissues in which it is stored.

 RADIOACTIVE/NEPHROTOXIN.
 30 mg/m3 immediately dangerous to life and health.